-supervisor.17 Next, the employee submits a written DPO form to the agency summarizing the prevailing staff view, the existing management decision or agency practice in dispute, a description of the submitter's views and how they differ, an assessment of the consequences, the names of three potential ad hoc panel members, and copies of relevant documents listed in the DPO.18 An employee may submit an unsigned DPO to an NRC manager.19
+As a precondition to submitting a DPO, the employee must first discuss the issue with the immediate supervisor or explain why the submitter feels he cannot approach his immediate supervisor.
+Next, the employee submits a written DPO form to the agency summarizing the prevailing staff view, the existing management decision or agency practice in dispute, a description of the submitter's views and how they differ, an assessment of the consequences, the names of three potential ad hoc panel members, and copies of relevant documents listed in the DPO.
+An employee may submit an unsigned DPO to an NRC manager.

-Before the ad hoc panel reviews the DPO, the DPO Program Manager immediately screens the DPO "to determine if the precondition for acceptance as a DPO has been met."20 If the DPO is accepted, the DPO Program Manager assigns it to the appropriate Office Director or Regional Administrator to elect members of the ad hoc panel.21 The ad hoc panel conducts a thorough review of the issues.22 No one in a position of authority over the submitter may be appointed to the ad hoc panel.23 The panel should not take more than 30 calendar days after the initial meeting with the submitter to make a recommendation on the DPO.24 The submitter should receive the decision and its rationale within 10 calendar days after receipt of the panel's final recommendation.25 Each review should be completed within 60 days, unless the DPO involves complex issues in which case the NRC policy allows 120 days for resolution.26
+Before the ad hoc panel reviews the DPO, the DPO Program Manager immediately screens the DPO "to determine if the precondition for acceptance as a DPO has been met."
+If the DPO is accepted, the DPO Program Manager assigns it to the appropriate Office Director or Regional Administrator to elect members of the ad hoc panel.
+The ad hoc panel conducts a thorough review of the issues.
+No one in a position of authority over the submitter may be appointed to the ad hoc panel.
+The panel should not take more than 30 calendar days after the initial meeting with the submitter to make a recommendation on the DPO.
+The submitter should receive the decision and its rationale within 10 calendar days after receipt of the panel's final recommendation.
+Each review should be completed within 60 days, unless the DPO involves complex issues, in which case the NRC policy allows 120 days for resolution.